 Finally, another element brought up against email, is that email can be the gateway to cyber-attacks.
-But this is actually because of the great popularity of email and its universal use.
+This is because of the great popularity of email and its universal use.
 Due to the increasing use of chat applications, hackers have started to adopt them to launch their attacks as well.
 They usually contact their victims pretending to be someone they are not.
 Using a more casual media, they attempt to become emotionally close to their victim.
-Once a (fake) relation is built, they can trick their victims into sending them money or credentials.
+Once a (fake) relationship is built, they can trick their victims into sending them money or credentials.
 Either way, one must be aware of Social Engineering.

 The future is email AND chat

 As we just expressed, both email and chat have pros and cons.
-One has to learn how to combine them in order to get the best out of both worlds.
+One has to learn how to combine them to get the best out of both worlds.
 What distinguishes instant messaging from email is actually their respective strengths.

 The future is the combination and integration of email, chat, and other communication channels to offer greater versatility.
 It allows you to leverage the advantages of each of them depending on the need.